Kacper-Sawicz/Dedensification-of-graphs/README.md

 <img src="https://github.com/Kacper-Sawicz/Dedensification-of-graphs/blob/main/exmpl_ded.PNG" alt="A simple example of dedensification on a bipartite graph" width="600" height="200">

+A simple example of dedensification on a bipartite graph

 <img src="https://github.com/Kacper-Sawicz/Dedensification-of-graphs/blob/main/exmpl_ded_complicated.PNG" alt="A complex example of dedensification on a bipartite graph" width="600" height="200">

+A complex example of dedensification on a bipartite graph

 <img src="https://github.com/Kacper-Sawicz/Dedensification-of-graphs/blob/main/density%20overview.png" alt="Overview of dataset densities, with ordered nodes on x axis and amount of edges connected to it on y" width="1000" height="500">

+Overview of dataset densities, with ordered nodes on x axis and amount of edges connected to it on y